-This microcredential offers 21st century leaders the opportunity to develop the leadership and management skills required to lead engaged, productive, and high-achieving teams in business today and into the future.
+This microcredential is designed for a wide range of professionals.
+You could be in a management structure, leadership role, or looking to gain more knowledge to develop the leadership and management skills required to lead engaged, productive, and high-achieving teams in business today and into the future.

 You’ll discover new leadership strategies and methodologies that build on traditional leadership models, incorporating the new challenges and opportunities impacting leaders in the age of data and digital technology.

 Boost your knowledge of data driven leadership